Rainbow (TV series): Reruns

-Episodes of the original Rainbow, dating from the early 1980s, were shown sporadically on the UK satellite TV channel Nick Jr. (and/or its sister channel, Nick Jr. 2) in the late 2000s as part of its Nick Jr. Classics reruns.
-A previous repeat run took place on UK Gold (now Gold) from its launch in November 1992 to 1994; these were mostly from the last three years of the programme (without Rod, Jane and Freddy).
+Episodes of the original Rainbow, dating from the early 1980s, were shown sporadically on the UK satellite TV channel Nick Jr. (and/or its sister channel, Nick Jr. 2) between March 2006 and January 2009 as part of its Nick Jr. Classics reruns.
+A previous repeat run took place on UK Gold (now Gold) from its launch in November 1992 to 1994; these were mostly from the final three seasons of the programme (without Rod, Jane and Freddy).